easybuilders/easybuild/docs/Implementing-easyblocks.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 All of the parameters which are "set" in an easyconfig file (see :ref:`vsd_avail_easyconfig_params`)
 become key-value pairs in the ``self.cfg`` dictionary.
-For instance, where the easyconfig file might
+For instance, if the easyconfig file specifies
-specify

 .. code:: python